Taybe2/community-booker/TESTING.md

 ### PEP8 Compliance Check

+### PEP8 Compliance Check

 **Objective:**
 To ensure that the Python code adheres to the PEP8 style guide, which promotes readability and consistency in Python code.

 **Method:**
-I used a tool to check the Python code against PEP8 standards.
-The tool identified any deviations from the guidelines, such as incorrect indentation, line length, whitespace usage, and naming conventions.
+I manually checked all Python files in the project using the CI Python Linter.
+The linter flagged any deviations from PEP8 standards, such as improper indentation, excessive line length, missing/extra whitespace.

 **Actions Taken:**
-- Ran a PEP8 linter (such as `pycodestyle` or `flake8`) on the Python code.
-- Corrected issues such as improper indentation, line length exceeding 79 characters, and any other identified style violations.
-- Ensured all function and variable names followed PEP8 naming conventions.
+- Reviewed each Python file individually through the CI Python Linter.
+- Corrected all flagged issues, including:
+  - Lines exceeding 79 characters.
+  - Missing or extra whitespace.
+  - Improper indentation.
+  - Any other PEP8-related errors or warnings.

 **Result:**
-After fixing the issues, the Python code now conforms to PEP8 standards, ensuring better readability and maintainability.
+After manually checking and fixing all files, the Python code now complies with PEP8 standards as verified by the CI Python Linter.